VSpaceCode/VSpaceCode/README.md

 ### Use other key to trigger the menu

-> The following instruction might changed in the preview
+> The following instructions might change during preview

 #### I don't use VSCode Vim
 Since the default key binding adding by this extensions will only tigger when Vim extension is active, you can just add a new binding in the your own `keybindings.json`.
 The following json is an example to bind `alt+space` to the action menu.